apache/cassandra/doc/source/architecture/dynamo.rst

 more than one.
 Note that this rack-aware behavior has some potentially `surprising implications
 <https://issues.apache.org/jira/browse/CASSANDRA-3810>`_.
 For example, if
-there are not an even number of nodes in each rack, the data load on the smallest rack may be much higher.
+there is not an even number of nodes in each rack, the data load on the smallest rack may be much higher.
 Similarly, if a single node is bootstrapped into a brand new rack, it will be considered a replica for the entire ring.
 For this reason, many operators choose to configure all nodes in a single